JohnPapad/Highway-Simulation/README.md

 # Highway Simulation
-A simulation for the "Attiki Odos" Highway, implemented for the class ***"Object Oriented Programming"***
+A simulation for the "Attiki Odos" Highway, implemented for the class of ***"Object Oriented Programming"*** in the the Informatics Department.

 ## "Attiki Odos" Highway description